Showing posts with label Marvel comics. Show all posts

 He founded the Middle Eastern Comedy Festival and the New York Arab American Comedy Festival

 61 acting credits on the IMDB: The Mindy Project, Sam & Kat, Revenge, Grey's Anatomy, Madame Secretary, On My Block, and a lot that I don't recognize.
 He complains on Threads that casting agents constantly tell him, "You're so great!
-I'm just looking for the right role for you," only to be offered yet another terrorist role.
+I'm just looking for the right role for you," only to offer yet another terrorist role.

 He is known for playing:

-Ramjin Azizi on a 2017 episode of Madame Secretary, starring Tea Leoni as the Secretary of State: Blake comes out as bisexual, and Stevie (a boy) misses a meeting with the Harvard Dean of Admissions when Jason gets sick, and Henry goes to Israel to retrieve the bio weapon, but ISIS agents steal it.
+Ramjin Azizi on a 2017 episode of Madame Secretary, starring Tea Leoni as the Secretary of State: Blake comes out as bisexual, Stevie (a boy) misses a meeting with the Harvard Dean of Admissions when Jason gets sick, and Henry goes to Israel to retrieve the bio weapon, but ISIS agents steal it.
 Ramjin isn't mentioned in any of the plot synopses, but I'm guessing that he's not a terrorist.

 Ryan is also known as the producer of Woe (2020): A brother and sister stumble upon their father's secret after his death.
 A review says that it's impenetrably art-noveau.
 Well, the guy graduated from Harvard.
 What do you expect?